mrg0ne/kld-rootkit/README.md

 set the SYSDIR environment variable to the location of the "sys" directory in your kernel source tree.

-Run the "install_rootkit.sh" script as root.
+Run the "install_rootkit.sh" script located in the top level directory of this repo as root.

 Use the "-s" option to install in stealth mode which will avoid printing debug messages to the system log and will employ the kernel module hiding and persistence capabilities.

+    ./install_rootkit.sh -s

 Running the script without the "-s" option will basically install the rootkit in test mode.
 Debug messages will be written to the console and system log.
 No attempt to hide the kernel modules or achieve persistence will be made.

+    ./install_rootkit.sh

 An optional argument for the "magic word" can be used as well.
 This string is used as a password to activate some features in this rootkit such as the order_66 backdoor and knighted rootshell.
 This string can also be used as part of a file's name to use the file hiding and redirection capabilities.

+    ./install_rootkit.sh -s z4xX0n

-The default "magic word" is "z4xX0n" and will be used in all examples in this document.
+The default "magic word" is "z4xX0n" and will be used in the rest of the examples in this document.

 ## How to Use

+As part of the installation, rootkit utilities will be built and can be found under the top level directory of this repo, in the bin subdirectory.

+### Lookup Syscall Numbers

+Use the interface-lookup utility to get the system call numbers of this rootkit.
+An optional system call number of the shdw_lookup system call can also be passed as an argument.

+    $ ./bin/interface-lookup 210
+    [-] lookup syscall number   = 210
+    [-] deepbg syscall number   = 211
+    [-] knighted syscall number = 213
+    [-] whisper syscall number  = 212

 ### Process Hiding